ar37-rs/winlator_mali/README.md

 # Wine config
 * Choose suitable version of wined3d accordingly (each game/app may require different version)
-* Fix blackscreen for some apps/games:
-   OffScreenRendering -> use_backbuffer.bat
-* Fix glitches for some apps/games:
-   OffScreenRendering -> use_fbo.bat
+* OffScreenRendering mode
+  Rendering -> Backbuffer.bat (may fix blackscreen on some devices) Rendering -> FBO.bat (default)

 Based on and thanks to: